-FASEB’s unique structure and approach to public affairs is what gives it a distinct advocacy role and enables the Federation to serve as the leading force in shaping biomedical research policy.
-By virtue of its size, diversity, and active relationship with working scientists, FASEB is often sought out by legislators, federal agencies, journalists, and other groups developing programs and policies affecting science.
-Some of our advocacy accomplishments that have and continue to benefit member societies include:
+FASEB’s unique structure and approach to public affairs enables the Federation to serve as the leading force in shaping biomedical research policy.
+Because of its size, breadth of disciplines, and active relationship with working scientists, legislators, federal agencies, and journalists, seek its advice on programs and policies affecting biomedical and biological science.

-FASEB designed and distributes a variety of tools and informational materials that many scientists use in their own advocacy.
+FASEB designs and distributes a variety of resources and publications for scientists to use in their education and outreach efforts.
+These include:

 FASEB publishes articles for the general public on the benefits of biomedical research.
 These highly regarded publications include:

 - Breakthroughs in Bioscience essays illustrating recent breakthroughs in biomedical research and their importance to society

 - Horizons in Bioscience articles describing scientific discoveries on the brink of clinical application.